engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/automated-functional-tests.md

 In order to test against these environments, we need to set them up.
 While we could build physical test farms consisting of dedicated hardware for different environments, this approach becomes unwieldy for modern software requirements.
 The sheer amalgamation of execution environments grew exponentially over the years.
 We cannot store and maintain every Android device on the market, nor can we provide Windows machinery with all combinations of graphic card models and their various drivers.

 Besides adaptability, running on dedicated but a limited amount of hardware introduces a bottleneck to our testing availability.
 Once our testing frequency surpasses our testing load we delay discovering any breaking changes in our software.
-Additionally, if we cannot isolate test runs on shared hardware we influence other test runs.
+Plus, if we cannot isolate test runs on shared hardware we influence other test runs.
 Tests that leave the environment in a non-neutral state tarnish all following executions, and parallel tests competing over limited resources lead to flaky test results.

 To counter these problems, we move from wholly physical environments to software-defined infrastructure.
 Virtual machines and containers allow us to isolate various test environments on shared machinery.
 To ensure hermeticity across sessions and devices, we use declarative and imperative tools to construct consistent testing infrastructure.
 Thus, any machine with the required virtualization technology installed may run our test cases.